fleaman-udec/fleaman-udec.github.io/index.md

 ### Publicaciones

 **Revistas**
-1. Leaman, F., Vicuña, C.M., Clausen, E. (2021) Potential of Empirical Mode Decomposition for Hilbert Demodulation of Acoustic Emission Signals in Gearbox Diagnostics.
-Journal of Vibration Engineering & Technologies.
+1. Leaman, F., Vicuña, C.M., Clausen, E. (2022) Potential of Empirical Mode Decomposition for Hilbert Demodulation of Acoustic Emission Signals in Gearbox Diagnostics.
+Journal of Vibration Engineering & Technologies, 10, 621-637.
 2. Leaman, F., Baltes, R. & Clausen, E. (2021) Comparative case studies on ring gear fault diagnosis of planetary gearboxes using vibrations and acoustic emissions.
 Forschung im Ingenieurwesen, 85, 619-628.
 3. Leaman, F., Vicuña, C.M. & Clausen, E. (2021) A Review of Gear Fault Diagnosis of Planetary Gearboxes Using Acoustic Emissions.
 Acoustics Australia, 49, 265-272.
 4. Carrasco, A., Mendez, F., Leaman, F. & Vicuña, C.M.
 (2021) Short Review of the Use of Acoustic Emissions for Detection and Monitoring of Cracks.
 Acoustics Australia, 49, 273-280.